 Once funding has been credited to your University student account and all Brown charges have been paid for the semester, your account may reflect a credit balance.
-Credit balances, which are common for students whose financial aid exceeds billed charges, are intended to cover part or all of your living expenses for a given semester.
+Credit balances, happen when the student's financial aid exceeds billed charges, and are intended to cover part or all of your living expenses for a given semester.
 The amount of your credit balance will depend upon the aid amounts that you have accepted.